 As part of the work towards the certificate, Smith completed coursework and created several handouts over the course of the summer.
 She wrote a Creative Commons library guide for her final project, explaining “I see my role as empowering the campus community to utilize these open licenses, which is part of why I wanted to build the guide.”

 Benefits to earning the certificate include being connected to a global network of librarians working on similar open access goals.
-Smith has been supporting open educational resources (OER) initiatives since 2017.
-OER are a part of open education, which allow instructors to align their learning materials more fully with their pedagogical needs, such as localized content.
-Smith believes in the impact of building communities, which is integral for open education, and contributes to student success and lifelong learning.
+Smith has been supporting open educational resources initiatives since 2017.
+These resources are a part of open education, which allows instructors to align their learning materials more fully with their pedagogical needs, such as localized content.
+Smith believes in the impact of building communities, which is integral for open education and contributes to student success and lifelong learning.

-Smith earned her masters in library and information science from the University of Washington’s Information School.
-She has been working at Albertsons Library in July, 2021.
+Smith earned her master’s in library and information science from the University of Washington’s Information School.
+She joined Albertsons Library in July, 2021.